 Consultancy, Exhibitions & Work For Hire

 This section of E-merl is designed to present some of the highlights of my consultancy and work-for-hire gigs as well as documenting the major public exhibitions I’ve been part of.
-If you’re in need of somebody who can think outside of the traditional comics page then I’m available for hire and bring with me more than a decade of experience working at the cutting edge of comics.
+If you’re in need of somebody who can think outside of the traditional comics page then I’m available for hire and bring with me two decades of experience working at the cutting edge of comics.
 Drop a mail to merlin (at) e-merl.com to get in touch.

 Electricomics, Northampton, 2014.
 Electricomics is digital comics research project born out of the mind of Alan Moore and funded by the NESTA Digital R&D Fund for the Arts.
 We’re trying to figure out just what makes digital comics tick and create an open source toolkit for their creation.
 I’m one of the project’s two research partners and you can read a summary of our initial investigations over here.